After 5 weeks in Mexico, we finally got to see some violence – and it was AWESOME!

 I kept waiting for the young musician to get cracked on the head by a wooden chair from a rough-and-tumble, wild west Mexican cafe that specializes in espresso and herbal tea.
-It reminded me of that old John Wayne western when he walked through the swinging doors, plopped down at the bar and ordered a double-soy caramel macchiato before inviting the villain next to him for a duel in the street, after he finished his chai latte, of course.
+It reminded me of that old John Wayne western when he walked through the swinging doors, plopped down at the bar and ordered a double-soy caramel macchiato before inviting the villain next to him for a duel in the street.

 After the heated exchange, the musician gathered up his stuff and began to walk away.
-Another old man who was taller and larger than the musician approached from out of nowhere, and in a very nonchalant manner, reached over and slapped him across the face while saying, “Chinga tu madre!”
+Another old man who was taller and heavier than the musician approached from out of nowhere, and in a very relaxed manner, reached over and slapped him across the face while saying, “Chinga tu madre!”

 The young musician, reeling from the emotional and physical sting of being bitch-slapped, responded with “Chinga su madre a usted!”
 This killed me.
 He used the formal usted form to tell someone to fuck his mother.

 In one last attempt to save face, the musician stepped towards the group and shouted, “NO TENGO MIEDO!” – I am not scared!
-He then scurried away like a very scared rodent.
+He then scurried away like a frightened rodent.

-The old man took his seat and was recounting the story to the guys who had just watched the encounter, offering analysis of the near fight the way a broadcaster breaks down a sporting match that just finished.
+The old man took his seat and was recounting the story to the guys who had just watched the encounter, offering an analysis of the near fight the way a broadcaster breaks down a sporting match.
 Kristi caught his eye and gave him a thumbs up.
 He hid his face behind his hands in an exaggerated gesture of shame and then came over to join us.